Safari overview.

 Day 1: Arrive in Uganda, via Entebbe International Airport.

-Day 1: Arrival at Entebbe international airport – Uganda.
+Day 1: Arrival at Entebbe International Airport, Uganda.

-Adventure Consults’ airport staff will meet you on arrival, assist you through customs, get your luggage, and transfer you to the hotel.
-Depending on arrival time, you may have a briefing on your safari today/tonight or opt to have it in the morning after some hours of relaxation.
+Adventure Consults’ airport staff will meet you on arrival, assist through customs, get the luggage, and hand over to the field guide for a transfer to the hotel.

-Overnight accommodation on Bed & Breakfast basis.
+Overnight accommodation included on Bed & Breakfast basis.

 Inclusions: Bed & Breakfasts basis.